revard/yadro_task/README.md

 And put it on page  http://localhost:8080/

 Please add user test:test.
-Then you need update Jenkins and restart.
+Then you need to update Jenkins using web page and press restart option.

 Jenkins restart in container didn`t work propertly so you need manualy start jenkins again by run command: